 “Do you intend to destroy what little authority we have left, you idiot?”
 Allmother asked.
 “Already, people in the city are saying that the Returned are growing weak, that the best of us died years ago.”

-“They’re saying that?”
-Lightsong said.
 “Maybe they’re right.”

 Allmother scowled.
 “If too many of them believe that, then we lose our access to Breaths, Lightsong.
-Then, we die.
+If that happens, we die.
 Have you considered that?
 Have you considered what your lack of decorum, your flippancy, could cost all of us?”

 “Is that the reason for the show then?” he asked, glancing back through the doorway.

-“Once, the Retuned didn’t just listen to petitions and say yes or no,” Allmother said.
+“Once, the Returned didn’t just listen to petitions and say yes or no,” Allmother said.
 “They would take the time to hear each person who came to them, then seek to help them as best they could.”

-“Seems like an awful lot of trouble,” Lightsong said.
+“Seems like an awful lot of trouble.”

 “We’re their gods.
 Should a bit of trouble deter us?”
 She paused, eying him.
 “Oh, of course.
-We wouldn’t want something as simple as the concerns and pains of our people interfering with our leisure time.
+We wouldn’t want to let something as simple as the pains of our people interfere with our leisure time.
 Why am I even talking to you?”
 She turned to wander out of the room.

 “I came to give you my Lifeless Commands,” Lightsong said.